dominikaandrzejewska/computer-vision-challenge/README.md

 Introduction to Computer Vision with Keras and ImageNet

 Day 2:
-I bulit a simple image recognition model with Keras. (see file "ImageNet.ipynb)
+simple image recognition model with Keras. (see file "ImageNet.ipynb)

 Day 3:
 recognizing handwritten numbers with help of MNIST. (see file "Mnist.ipynb)